joshua-zingale/silbidopy/README.md

 # silbidopy
 *[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that allows both for automatic- and expert-generated whistle-and-moan annotations that are exported in a binary format.
 This repository contains a Python package that allows these binary files to be read into Python and also for Python to generate these binary files.
+Also, there is functionality for rendering the loaded annotations.

 # Files
 - README.md | text | information about this repository
 - silbidopy | folder | the Python package
    - \_\_init\_\_.py | python | boiler plate to create a package
    - readBinaries.py | python | code to read *silbido* files
+   - render.py | python | code to render *silbido* annotations
+   - sigproc.py | python | helper functions for signal processing
    - writeBinaries.py | python | code to write *silbido* files

 # Use